ibm-cloud-docs/account/install-sw-private.md

 To complete this tutorial, you need to be assigned the following roles:

-* Viewer on the private catalog service or a specific private catalog
+* Viewer role on the catalog management service
 * Administrator and manager roles on the Kubernetes cluster service
 * Manager role on the Schematics service
 * Viewer role on all resource groups